-- Low risk of bias: the trial appeared free of other components that could put it at risk of bias (e.g. inappropriate control or dose or administration of control, baseline differences, early stopping). - Unclear risk of bias: the trial may or may not have been free of other components that could put it at risk of bias. - High risk of bias: there were other factors in the trial that could put it at risk of bias (e.g. baseline differences, early stopping).
+• Low risk of bias: the trial appeared free of other components that could have put it at risk of bias (for example, inappropriate control or dose or administration of control, baseline differences, early stopping).

+• Unclear risk of bias: the trial may or may not have been free of other components that could have put it at risk of bias.

+• High risk of bias: there were other factors in the trial that could have put it at risk of bias (for example, baseline differences, early stopping).

-We will consider a trial to be at low risk of bias if we assess the trial to be at low risk of bias across all listed sources of bias.
+We will consider a trial at low risk of bias if we assess the trial at low risk of bias across all listed bias risk domains.
 Otherwise, we will consider trials to be at high risk of bias.
-At the outcome level, we will classify an outcome to be at low risk of bias if the allocation sequence generation; allocation concealment; blinding of participants, healthcare professionals, and outcome assessors; incomplete outcome data; and selective outcome reporting (at the outcome level) are at low risk of bias for objective and subjective outcomes (Savovié 2018).
+At the outcome level, we will classify an outcome at low risk of bias if the allocation sequence generation; allocation concealment; blinding of participants, healthcare professionals, and outcome assessors; incomplete outcome data; and selective outcome reporting (at the outcome level) are at low risk of bias for objective and subjective outcomes (Savovie 2018).